‘A floating prison’: Cruise of Asia ends in virus quarantine

 “How do we cope with it?”
 Abel asked on Facebook.
 “We can either be creative and thinking positive things or we can be dragging ourselves down into the gutter.
 I certainly won’t be doing that.”

 Yamaguchi reported from Tokyo.
-Associated Press journalists Eileen Ng in Kuala Lumpur, Malaysia, and Rod McGuirk in Canberra, Australia, contributed to this report.
+Associated Press writers Eileen Ng in Kuala Lumpur, Malaysia, and Rod McGuirk in Canberra, Australia, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.